 Dr. Jas M. Morgan is a Toronto-based Cree-Métis-Saulteaux Assistant Professor in Toronto Metropolitan University’s Department of English.
 Morgan holds a Canada Research Chair in Digital Wahkohtowin and Cultural Governance.
-Morgan is the Director of Cultural and Heritage at Yellowhead Institute and the Facilitator for the Digital Wahkohtowin & Cultural Governance Lab.
-Morgan’s research focuses on the development of film and digital media archives as a mode of Indigenous-governed heritage formation.
-They are the Executive Producer of KIN, a web series about Indigenous queer and trans peoples living in the city.
+Morgan is the Director of Culture and Heritage at Yellowhead Institute and the Facilitator for the Digital Wahkohtowin & Cultural Governance Lab.
+Morgan’s areas of expertise include Indigenous kinships, Indigenous narratives in film and tv, Indigenous documentary cultures, Indigenous social media and internet cultures, digital media, digital publishing, digital archives and heritage, and Trans Indigenous thought.

 Morgan has an extensive background in film and art criticism.
 Morgan previously held the position of Editor-at-Large for Canadian Art magazine and served as the Arts and Literary Summit programmer for MagNet 2019.
 Morgan’s first book nîtisânak (Metonymy Press, 2018) won the prestigious 2019 Dayne Ogilive Prize and a 2019 Quebec Writer’s Federation first book prize, and has been nominated for a Lambda Literary Award and an Indigenous Voices Literary Award.
 Morgan is the co-founder of gijiit—a curatorial collective that focuses on community-engaged Indigenous film and art curations, gatherings, and research dealing with themes of gender, sex, and sexuality—and has curated exhibitions and programs at articule in Montreal, Never Apart in Montreal, La Galerie Centrale Powerhouse in Montreal, AceArt in Winnipeg, and InterAccess in Toronto.